CHOP is the name of a chemotherapy combination that includes:

 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

-You have cyclophosphamide, vincristine and doxorubicin into your bloodstream (intravenously).
-You have prednisolone (steroid) as tablets you take with or after food.
+You have cyclophosphamide, vincristine and doxorubicin as a drip into your bloodstream (intravenously).
+You have prednisolone (steroid) as tablets that you take with or after food.

 Taking your tablets